centrifugal/centrifugo/misc/release/notes.md

 * Minor tweaks in web UI: method select with quick search in Actions tab.

-### Fixes

-* Fixed concurrent map iteration and write panic occurring during Redis issues [centrifugal/centrifuge#473](https://github.com/centrifugal/centrifuge/pull/473).
-* Fixed unmarshalling of `duration` type from environment variable JSON [#973](https://github.com/centrifugal/centrifugo/pull/973).
-* Fixed an issue where `channel_replacements` were not applied when publishing to a channel via the Centrifugo API in NATS Raw Mode.
-See [#977](https://github.com/centrifugal/centrifugo/issues/977).

 ### Miscellaneous

 * This release is built with Go 1.24.3.